 PS1.
 Just to clarify:

-Let's not worry of whether the man steps forward on 2 or on 6 in Mambo; this is a matter of symmetry between the dancers which we can ignore for now.
+Let's not worry about whether the man steps forward on 2 or on 6 in Mambo; this is a matter of symmetry between the dancers which we can ignore for now.

 PS2.
 Eddie Torres explained to me the historical reasons why he introduced Modern Mambo (NY style) counting.
 I respect it, I believe it was a very clever idea and I have profound and unlimited admiration for him.
-This post does not intend to attack his style, his dancing and what he has done for salsa.
-I am just considering a possible simplification and a step toward unification of how salsa is danced around the world.
+This post does not intend to question his style, his dancing and what he has done for salsa.
+I am just considering a possible simplification to how salsa is danced around the world.

 PS3.
 According to a very small survey I did, some established international instructors who were originally On1 dancers in fact dance Classic Mambo (PuertoRican style) when they dance On2 socially.
-According to what I see on YouTube (Oh dear, I hope I won't offend anyone now.) many declared Modern Mambo (NY style) dancers in actual fact dance to Classic Mambo (PuertoRican style) counting when they dance socially (I won't name names but you can check on YouTube yourself).
+According to what I see on YouTube (oh dear, I hope I won't offend anyone now...) many declared Modern Mambo dancers in actual fact dance to Classic Mambo counting when they dance socially (you can check on YouTube yourself).
 How often is Modern Mambo (NY style) counting actually used, outside salsa classes and workshops?

-I would love to hear your opinion, so please send me a e-mail at email@example.com
+I would love to hear your opinion, so please send me ae-mail

 ...and what about the break?

-I adding this because some customers write to me saying they are confused about the break, when they dance on2.
+I add this because some costumers write to me saying they are confused about the break when they dance on2.
 Does the man break forward or backward on 2?

-Said differently, if you go to an on1 workshop/class, a shine will be shown as if it was danced by a man.
-If you are in NY or in an On2 congress, a shines will be shown as if it was danced by a woman.
+Said differently, if you are in an on1 workshop/class, a shine will be shown as if it was danced by a man.
+If if you are in an on2 workshop/class (NY style), a shine will be shown as if it was danced by a woman.

-I have use the same convention in our DVDs.
+I have used the same convention in our DVDs.